Meghan King Edmonds Is Pregnant, ‘RHOC’ Star And Husband Jim Are Having A Baby Boy

 To see more of Meghan King Edmonds, Jim Edmonds, their family, and their co-stars, including Vicki Gunvalson, Tamra Judge, Shannon Beador, Peggy Sulahian, Lydia McLaughlin, and Kelly Dodd, tune into new episodes of The Real Housewives of Orange County Season 12 on Monday nights at 9 p.m. on Bravo TV.

-Part two of the Season 12 reunion special airs tonight.
+Part 2 of the Season 12 reunion special airs tonight.

 [Featured Image by Alberto E. Rodriguez/Getty Images]